 Cypress Creek EMS coordinates high school EMT classes in the Klein, Spring, and Tomball school districts.
 The students will be taking their National Registry Tests on April 12.
 But first, Extrication Day.

-Every CCEMS class whether it’s high school, adult EMT or adult Paramedic is put through Extrication Day.
-The students work through various realistic scenarios, including working along with a real fire department to extricate mock victims from wrecked cars.
+Every year, high school EMT students get to test the skills they’ve learned through realistric scenarios.
+The students work through various realistic scenarios, including working along with a real firefighters to extricate mock victims from wrecked cars.
 Thanks to Klein Fire Department for these pictures.